Elements-Agency/benjaminjyoung/content/artwork/empty-models/index.md

 ---
 title: Empty Models
-description: Empty Models is a first peice back in art, after a 18 year hiatus since childhood.
+description: Empty Models is a first piece back in art, after a 18 year hiatus since childhood.
 A still life study after discovering old oil pastels stored away in storage.
 author: Benjamin J. Young
 date: 2023-12-15
 alt: The oil pastel painting by Ben Young shows a textured still life composition of two green bottles, a green jug, and a brown bowl on a hung white fabric surface against a dark wooden background.